Article

 • Users can group by lender, project, or funding status.

 • Useful for asset managers or lenders viewing 5–50 loans.
+Less optimal for developers managing construction across phases or stakeholders.

-5. Audit Trail and Compliance
+5. Audit trail and compliance

 • All approval steps are logged; draw packets can be compiled quickly.